linpengcheng/PurefunctionPipelineDataflow/doc/DataFlow_dataOriented_DataDriven_en.md

     for macros and S expressions in the lisp community.

-  - It is derived from Clojure's data-oriented programming ideas and pipeline functions (->>, ->), but unfortunately, some people in the Clojure community do not like to use the two together.
+  - It is derived from Clojure's data-oriented programming ideas and pipeline functions (->>, ->), but unfortunately, some people in the Clojure community really don't like to use the two together in a systematic way.
-    When it published related topics in the Clojure community, it was often complained, so that it was hidden and deleted.
+    When it published related topics in the Clojure community, It is often complained of off-topic, so that it was hidden and deleted.